RikkaApps/RikkaX/insets/README.md

 ### Change padding and margin at runtime

-In actual use scenarios, there may be more complex requirements.
+In actual usage scenario, there may be more complex requirements.
 For example, you need to change the padding of the views.
 You need to use our methods to change the padding and the margin, or the insets may be added multiple time.

 Also, **DO NOT** use DataBinding to change padding and margin since DataBinding runs "one frame later", so that it will overwrite values set by InsetsHelper.